Doctor Faustus (character): Fictional character biography

-Faustus is presumed dead for a number of years, but reappears, living undercover as a S.H.I.E.L.D. psychiatrist, employed by the Red Skull.
-He is tasked with manipulating Sharon Carter, and claims responsibility for Sharon's increasing romantic attachment to Steve Rogers.
 Faustus is responsible for manipulating Sharon Carter into assassinating Captain America following the 2006 storyline "Civil War".
 It is further revealed that the Captain America from the 1950s is alive and in Faustus's possession, recuperating slowly, and reconditioned to be an agent sent to attack the new Captain America (Bucky Barnes).
-The failure of this attack, and the ever-increasing verbal abuse of Faustus by the Red Skull and Arnim Zola, causes him to withdraw from the project, but not before freeing Sharon and giving crucial information about the Red Skull's plans to S.H.I.E.L.D.
+The failure of this attack, and verbal abuse from the Red Skull and Arnim Zola, causes Faustus to withdraw from the project.
+Before this, he frees Sharon and gives crucial information about Red Skull's plans to S.H.I.E.L.D.

 Rogers, Falcon and Black Widow are instrumental in exonerating Barnes when the latter is tried for the crimes committed as the Winter Soldier, in light of the mind control to which Barnes was subjected.
 This is done in part with Faustus's testimony in the trial, and a demonstration of his mind-control abilities, which he displays by manipulating the prosecuting lawyer into attacking the judge.

-Faustus is later revealed to have established a real estate development business based in Jersey City, New Jersey called Hope Yards Development Relocation Association, as a front for a Hydra cell.
+Faustus establishes a real estate development business based in Jersey City, New Jersey called Hope Yards Development Relocation Association, as a front for a Hydra cell.
 The cell's purpose is to implement Faustus's plan to market energy drinks and aerosol sprays laced with mind controlling nanomachines.
-The plot is foiled by teenaged Jersey City resident Ms. Marvel, as is Faustus's subsequent attempt at getting one of his minions elected mayor of Jersey City.
+The plot is foiled by Ms. Marvel, as is Faustus's subsequent attempt at getting one of his minions elected mayor of Jersey City.

-During the Secret Empire storyline, Doctor Faustus is part of the Hydra High Council that the new Madame Hydra is collecting to assist Steve Rogers, who had become a HYDRA sleeper agent after Red Skull and Kobik rewrote reality.
-After Hydra's global takeover, Faustus is assigned the task of 'convincing' Sharon Carter of loving Rogers regardless of this new allegiance, but as the final battle commences, Sharon pretends to have been won over by Faustus and then shoots him.
-Sharon reveals that she spent months after Faustus used her to shoot Steve listening to recordings of his voice so that the doctor would never be able to control Sharon again.
+During the Secret Empire storyline, Doctor Faustus is part of the Hydra High Council that the new Madame Hydra is collecting to assist Steve Rogers, who had become a Hydra sleeper agent after Red Skull and Kobik rewrote reality.
+After Hydra's global takeover, Faustus is assigned to convince Sharon Carter of loving Rogers regardless of this new allegiance.
+Sharon pretends to have been won over by Faustus, then attacks him.
+It is revealed that, after she was brainwashed and forced to shoot Captain America, Sharon trained herself to prevent Faustus from controlling her again.

 Powers and abilities

 Doctor Faustus has no superhuman powers but has a genius intellect, and is extremely charismatic and can modulate his voice in a highly persuasive manner.
 He has a doctorate in psychiatry.

 Faustus regularly employs hologram projectors, hallucinogenic gas dispensers, androids, and elaborate props.
 He also hires henchmen to impersonate various people as a part of his scheme to affect his victims' minds.

-Faustus has suffered extensive leg injuries, forcing him to use a cane or wheelchair for mobility.
-He can stand or walk without assistance for only a brief time.